opentechinstitute/commotion-router/README.md

 ####Commotion Package Customization

-An individual package may be customized prior to building by editing the package Makefile in feeds/commotion/packages/<package-name>/.
-For instance, packages may be compiled with Stack Smashing Protection by adding `-O0 -fstack-protector-all` to the line beginning `TARGET_CFLAGS +=`.
+An individual package may be customized prior to building by editing the package Makefile in feeds/commotion/packages/package-name/.

+Packages may be compiled with Stack Smashing Protection by adding `-O0 -fstack-protector-all` to the line beginning `TARGET_CFLAGS +=` and `-lssp` to the line beginning `LDFLAGS +=`.
+See <a href="http://commotionwireless.net/developer/resources/">for more details</a>.

 ####Installation Instructions (Ubiquiti Devices):